 There are two options for viewing the falls, first is on a boat safari which will take you as close as possible to the falls from below and the other is making your way up to the falls where you will see the water at the top making its way down.
 Those planning to take a boat to the falls have an opportunity of viewing the falls at its best, you will hear the roar of the water pouring down however, those watching the falls at the top will get a chance to hike at the top of the falls for 45 minutes, the best way to bond with nature through the forest.
-It is recommended that you view the falls from both the angles since each one offers an entirely unique experience.
+You can view the falls from both the angles since each one offers an entirely unique experience.

-These are launch trips upstream from Paraa which is recommended for birders.
+These are launch trips upstream from Paraa which is available for birders.
 The boat safari gives an opportunity to a tourist to view an astonishing display of wildlife and culminates with the memorable frontal view of the falls.
-This can be done in the morning, afternoon and evening.
+This can be in the morning, afternoon and evening.
 The evening boat cruises are a tranquil sundowner boat cruise at 5:30pm offering a classic view of an equatorial sunset reflected on the river, this is one of the most beautiful experiences you will have in Murchison falls national park.

 Birding in Murchison falls national park.

-Murchison falls national park presents a peasant opportunity to the bird lovers who can either arrange a full day birding experience or take birding to another level as you enjoy a game drive or a boat/launch trip.
+Murchison falls national park presents a peasant opportunity to the bird lovers.
+These can either arrange a full day birding experience or take birding to another level as you enjoy a game drive or a boat/launch trip.
 The park has a number of beautiful bird species including savannah forest birds, albertine rift endemic birds and water birds.
-The park’s main attraction is the shoebill usually seen in the dry season from January to March.
+The park’s main attraction is the shoebill usually in the dry season from January to March.

 Budongo forest boosts of diversity of wildlife with 24 mammals, 287 butterfly species, 460 tree species, and about 360 bird species.
-You will also be offered different primate opportunities such as chimpanzees, black and white monkeys among others.
-You will also explore the royal mile which is a well maintained road stretch displaying various tree species and popular for bird watching opportunities.
-You need to first secure a permit to trek the chimps, these are one of the famous species that are trekked in Budongo forest reserve which is found inside Murchison forest national park.
+You will also have different primate opportunities such as chimpanzees, black and white monkeys among others.
+Also, you will explore the royal mile which is a road stretch displaying tree species and popular for bird watching opportunities.
+You need to first secure a permit to trek the chimps.
+These are one of the famous species that they trek in Budongo forest reserve.
+It is inside Murchison forest national park.

-The best time to visit Murchison falls national park.
+The best time to visit Murchison Falls National Park.

 The park is open throughout the year for visitors with two seasons; dry and rainy season.
 The two seasons have different opportunities they give.
 The low seasons bring a lot of birds in the park, during this time, the birds are very active and in their bleeding season, most of these are escaping harsh winters in Europe however, the time isn’t good for wildlife viewing because of the heavy rains.
-The dry/peak seasons are very crowded and provide the best wildlife viewing opportunities since most of the animals are collected around the small water sources remaining.
+The dry/peak seasons are very crowdy and provide the best wildlife viewing opportunities since most of the animals are around the small water sources remaining.